hackforla/website/README.md

 https://github.com/hackforla/website/pulls and click on "New pull request".
 Please rename your pull request something descriptive i.e. "building a project card for civic opportunity project".
-Also, since your changes are not in the hackforla/website repostory, you need to click the "compare across forks" link in the first paragraph to make you repository and your new branch available.
+Also, since your changes are not in the hackforla/website repository, you need to click the "compare across forks" link in the first paragraph to make you repository and your new branch available.
 Review the changes that will be included in the pull request and, if it fixes a specific issue, include `Fixes #140` in the